TinyCthulu/tinycthulu.github.io/_posts/2020-04-18-a-procedural-procedural.markdown

 categories: blog
 ---

-## A guide to the *cursed* nature of the procedural detective game.
+## An exploration of the *cursed* nature of the procedural detective game.

 # **Introduction**